 How do you drink Sake?

 Sake can be drunk hot, at room temperature, or cold.
 In Japan, it is often served with ceremony, where it’s warmed in a small jar or bottle, and then it is sipped from a small cup called a sakazuki.
-For hot sake, a small cup called a Choko is used, and the sake is poured from a tokkuri into this type of cup, to ensure that it does not get cold.
+For hot sake, a small cup called a Choko is used, and the sake is poured from a tokkuri into the Choko cup, to ensure that it does not get cold.

 Traditionally you do not pour your own sake, instead, you pour for other members of your group.
-While in recent years this has relaxed more, you’ll certainly find it is what happens at your first business meeting for instance.
+While in recent years this tradition has relaxed, you’ll certainly find it is what happens at your first business meeting for instance.

 Sake is usually served in 180ml (6.1 fluid ounces) servings.